fonyango/Learn-New/csv-module/README.md

 - Print the rows.
 You can specify the number of rows you want to print by using an if statement.

 Feel free to check my article on my personal blog: https://yourdataguy.org/how-to-read-a-csv-file-in-python-using-csv-module/

+To write a csv file, follow the steps below:

+- Start by importing csv library
+- Create a list of lists named rows to contain the rows of your data records.
+- Use open() function to open the csv file in WRITE mode as a csv file.
+- Convert the file object to a csv.writer object using a csv.writer function.
+- Lastly, use writer.writerow() to write the fields and rows.

+You can also check my website for the article on how to write a csv file: https://yourdataguy.org/how-to-write-a-csv-file-in-python-using-csv-module/